USOC Tells USA Gymnastics' Board To Resign Within 6 Days

 Three USA Gymnastics board members resigned at the start of this week: chairman Paul Parilla, vice chairman Jay Binder and treasurer Bitsy Kelley.
 The organization's president and CEO, Kerry Perry, has been in that job since December.
 She replaced Steve Penny, who resigned last March.

+In demanding the board's mass resignation, Blackmun said he wasn't accusing individual people at USA Gymnastics of wrongdoing, but that the entire board needed to leave as part of wholesale changes.

 The USOC said that USA Gymnastics should have an interim board in place by the end of February.
-It's also requiring all staff and board members to undergo SafeSport training — a program that fosters safe and respectful environments for athletes and teams and that has been tapped by the USOC to respond to sexual abuse cases.
-The gymnastics body will also have to keep working to reshape itself and change its culture, the USOC said.
+It's also requiring all staff and board members to undergo SafeSport training — a program that aims to foster safe and respectful environments for athletes and teams and that the USOC has previously used to respond to sexual abuse cases.

-In demanding the board's mass resignation, Blackmun said he wasn't accusing individual people at USA Gymnastics of wrongdoing — but that the entire board needed to leave as part of wholesale changes.
+By invoking SafeSport, the USOC is adding another echo of an earlier sexual abuse scandal, one that centered on USA Swimming.
+The training program was initially created after reports emerged in 2010 of coaches molesting underage female swimmers, with, as NPR reported, "some of the abuse continuing for years without punishment."